 By Tim Lambert

 The first civilization in Italy was the Etruscan, which arose about 800 BC in central Italy.
 The Etruscans built cities on a grid pattern.
 Some of these cities still exist (including Arezzo, Chiusi, Cortona, Perugia, and Cerveteri).
 The Etruscans were also engineers who drained marshes and built roads.
 They were also skilled artists.
 The Etruscans made terracotta sculptures and worked in bronze.
 Their craftsmen also made jewelry of gold and silver.
 Etruscan artists painted frescoes on the walls of rich people’s tombs.
 They also painted pottery.
 Upper-class Etruscans lived in splendid houses of many rooms arranged around a courtyard.
 They had luxurious furniture.
 Poor Etruscans lived in simple huts of wood and brick.

 The Etruscans were influenced by the Greeks, with whom they traded.
 About 750 BC the Greeks established a colony on the island of Ischia in the Bay of Naples.
 Later they created colonies in Sicily such as Catania and Messina.
 They also founded colonies on mainland Italy such as Reggio Calabria.
 By 600 BC the Etruscans came to rule central Italy, including Rome.
 They also had a powerful navy.
 However, in 510 BC the Romans rebelled and they gradually encroached on the Etruscan territory.
 The last Etruscan city fell to the Romans in 265 BC.

 The Rise of Rome

-There was a settlement at Rome by the mid-8th century BC.
+There was a settlement in Rome by the mid-8th century BC.
 In the 6th century BC, it was ruled by Etruscan kings.
 The kings were advised by the Senate, a body that consisted of Roman aristocrats or patricians.
 However, in 510 BC the Romans rebelled and expelled the last king Tarquinius Superbus.
 Afterward, Rome was ruled by two officials called consuls who were elected from among the Senators.
 The consuls served for a period of one year.
 Working-class Romans were called plebeians.
 In the 6th century, there was antagonism between the two classes.
-Finally, in 494 BC the plebeians left Rome and founded their own settlement on the Aventine Hill.
+Finally, in 494 BC the plebeians left Rome and founded their own settlement on Aventine Hill.
 The patricians were forced to make concessions to win them back.